Dartmouth College Marching Band

 The Dartmouth College Marching Band (abbr.
 DCMB) is an organization of Dartmouth College.
+There are a little under 60 members.

 About the DCMB

-The Dartmouth College Marching Band was formed during the 1889 football season.
+The Dartmouth College Marching Band was formed during the 1889 football season, making it the oldest in the Ivy League.
 Since the 1960s, the DCMB has been a "scatter band" like every Ivy League marching band except Cornell's band.

 During the fall, the band attends all home football games and one away game.
 For the pre-game and halftime of each game, the band writes a script, intended to be humorous, which is read over the loudspeaker as the band scrambles into a formation which relates to the jokes in the script.
 During the football game, the band plays during offensive first downs, defensive third downs, and after any points are scored, and supplies various chants and songs.

 Once football season is over, the DCMB remains active by acting as a pep band at hockey and basketball games, as well as by playing at various special events on campus such as Winter Carnival.
+The band also performs "Bandygrams" for Valentine's Day, allowing other students to request romantic songs be played at their friends, lovers, or enemies around campus.

 Historically, the band included a kazoo section as well as a "liquid percussion" section, in which kegs and jugs were used as percussion instruments.

 While the band does have official faculty representatives, the organization is primarily student-run.
 The "Big 4" of the band consist of the President, Vice President, Drum Major, and Assistant Drum Major.
 In addition, other members of the "Directorate" deal with equipment management, show writing, publicity, social life, supplying music, maintaining lists, and other various necessary tasks.
 Positions are filled by election at the end of Fall term, with the exception of the Drum Major.
 Drum Major auditions are held winter term, and are used to select an assistant Drum Major who will aid the current Drum Major and prepare to take over the following winter.
 By DCMB tradition, the Governor of Hawaii is an ex officio member of directorate, and supreme authority rests with the Coke Machine.
 The coke machine in Morton Hall was elected to the directorate in November 1988 when Tor Blaisdell ran for president unopposed.
 Mr. Blaisdell was elected as president, while the Coke Machine became a member of the DCMB directorate.